Skip to content

 Best Quest 2 Accessories: Carrying Cases, Head Straps & More

-Looking for ways to improve your VR experience on Oculus Quest 2?
-Here’s our list of the best Quest 2 accessories for Autumn 2021, including carrying cases, head straps and more.
+Looking to improve your VR experience on Oculus Quest 2?
+Here’s our list of the best Meta Quest 2 accessories, including carrying cases, head straps and more.

-Where possible, we’ve noted the items that we’ve been able to test ourselves and also tried to provide a few options for each category, varying in price, purpose and quality.
+Where possible, we’ve noted the items that we’ve been able to test ourselves and also tried to provide a few options for each category, varying in price, purpose, and quality.
+If you're using Meta's latest headset, we've also offered our recommendations for the best Quest 3 accessories.

 [When you purchase items through links on our site, we may earn an affiliate commission from those sales.]